cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 following a node drain operation, the kubelet will send a termination signal to the instance manager, and the instance manager will take care of shutting down PostgreSQL in an appropriate way.
-The `.spec.smartStopDelay` and `.spec.stopDelay` options, expressed in seconds, control the amount of time given to PostgreSQL to shut down.
+The `.spec.smartShutdownTimeout` and `.spec.stopDelay` options, expressed in seconds, control the amount of time given to PostgreSQL to shut down.
 The values default to 180 and 1800 seconds, respectively.